 Bountiful City will perform dry-weather screening of the outfalls that flow into the open streams/channels within the City.
 Initially, the City screened one of the five channels each year, therefore all of the existing outfalls were screened within 5 years (about 20% of these outfalls each year 2006-2010).
 Screening began in the northern-most stream (where the oldest area of the city drains into open channels) progressing southward.
 It was thought that this area may be most prone to illicit connections due to its age.
 The initial fieldwork done in the fall of 2005 identified and mapped existing outfalls.
 Obvious illicit discharges were looked for and none were found.
-All of the outfalls were screened during the 2006-2010 inspection period, so Bountiful City has modified the annual dry weather screening schedule to reduce the frequency at which most outfalls are screened.
+All of the outfalls were screened during the 2006-2010 inspection period.